Uniformizer of the False Tate Curve Extension of $\mathbb{Q}_p$

 Recently, there are some attempts to attack this problem.
 In \cite{Viviani2004}, Viviani gave a uniformizer of $K_{1,m}$:

-If we denote by $v_{1,m}$ the $p$-adic valuation on $K_{1,m}$ normalized by $v_{1,m}(p)=p^m(p-1)$.
-Then $v_{1,m}(1-\zeta_p)=p^m$ and $v_{1,m}(p^{\frac{1}{p^m}})=p-1$ which are coprime to each other.
-Thus one can use the B\'ezout theorem to construct a uniformizer in this case.
-Bellemare and Lei \cite{BellemareLei2020} expand an idea of the user ``Mercio" on the website Stackexchange and construct a uniformizer for the field $K_{2,1}$ and they explain the reason why their method can't go further.
+If we denote by $v_{1,m}$ the $p$-adic valuation on $K_{1,m}$ normalized by $v_{1,m}(p)=p^m(p-1)$, then $v_{1,m}(1-\zeta_p)=p^m$ and $v_{1,m}(p^{\frac{1}{p^m}})=p-1$ which are coprime to each other.
+Thus, one can use B\'ezout's lemma to construct a uniformizer in this case.
+Bellemare and Lei \cite{BellemareLei2020} expand an idea of the user ``Mercio'' on the website Stackexchange and constructed a uniformizer for the field $K_{2,1}$, and they explain the reason why their method can't go further.
 In this article, we extend an idea of Lampert (cf. \cite{LampertMOF1}) to construct a uniformizer of $K_{2,m}$ with $m\geq 1$.